Other non-financial information

 In case of major outages, an internal crisis organisation is mobilised.
 Within this organisation, staff members of various departments work on-call shifts.
 Depending on the nature and scale of the incident, when the crisis is over, we set up a case and/or investigation team to assist and ensure the completion of any internal and/or external investigations.
 All major incidents are evaluated to identify and implement possible improvements.

 Corporate Social Responsibility (CSR) is a responsibility that is integral to all parts of the business and is included in the Planning & Control cycle.
 All the business units perform an analysis of the qualitative and quantitative impacts which their operations have on society.
 The Management Board has overall responsibility for the economic, ecological and social impact of Alliander.
-The CSR Manager communicates the policy to the managers of the separate entities and assists the management team in defining quantifiable parameters for monitoring progress.
+The CSR Manager personally communicates the policy to the managers of the separate entities and assists the management team in defining quantifiable parameters for monitoring progress.
 The Management Board and the Supervisory Board liaise with stakeholder representatives.
 Their presence or representation at regular and ad hoc meetings ensures an active awareness of developments and views regarding strategic topics.
 See the section of the report covering Interaction with stakeholders for the various social concerns that have been discussed.

 External assurance of the social part of the annual report

 Alliander has also obtained reasonable assurance in relation to the material aspects of its reporting (materiality test).
 Additionally, Alliander has received an unqualified assurance report affording limited assurance covering the rest of the social part of the annual report.
-To guarantee the quality of the social information, Alliander adopts the Three Lines model.
+To guarantee the quality of the social information, Alliander adopts the Three Lines of Defence model.
 The various business units are required to submit social information gathered in connection with the stakeholder dialogue, the materiality test and GRI activities, as well as in other ways.
 The separate entities form the first line of defence and are responsible for supplying reliable information.
 The business controllers of each business unit form the second line of defence and ensure that their business submits its information reliably and on time.
 The business controllers check such things as the basis of the information and the analysis of it by the business itself and prepares a file for the verification carried out by the internal audit department.
 The internal audit department forms the third line of defence, verifying the social information before it is reviewed by the external auditors.
 The external auditors form the final link in the verification process and provide ultimate assurance, as expressed in the report.